 Conclusion

-You know all the best Milan street food now to add to your foodie wish list.
+You know all the finest Milan street food now to add to your foodie wish list.

-Dive deeper into the city’s gastronomic scene on one of our Milan food tours, try the tastiest snacks, and discover some culinary highlights with one of our expert guides.
+Dive deeper into the city’s gastronomic scene on one of our guided food experiences in Milan, try the tastiest snacks, and discover some culinary highlights with one of our expert guides.